Chris Jones (punter)

-Chris Jones (born July 21, 1989) is an American former professional football punter in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at Carson-Newman College.
+Chris Jones (born July 21, 1989) is an American former professional football player who was a punter in the National Football League (NFL) for 10 seasons with the Dallas Cowboys.
+He played college football for the Carson–Newman Eagles before signing with the Cowboys as an undrafted free agent in 2011.

 Early life

 Jones attended Coosa High School, where he was an All-area punter as a senior.
-Jones is a left-footed kicker, and right-handed passer.
+Jones is a left-footed kicker and right-handed passer.
 He also practiced track and field.

 Jones accepted a football scholarship from Carson-Newman College, where he was a four-time starter and All-SAC performer.

 As a freshman in 2007, Jones led the SAC with a 41.4-yard average on 34 punts and landed six inside the 20-yard-line, with a long punt of 64 yards.

-As a sophomore, Jones averaged 38.5 yards on 41 punts and landed six punts inside the 20-yard-line, with a long punt of 57 yards.
+As a sophomore in 2008, Jones averaged 38.5 yards on 41 punts and landed six punts inside the 20-yard-line, with a long punt of 57 yards.

-As a junior, Jones appeared in all 14 games, ranking third in the conference in punting with 39.3 yards-per-punt average.
+As a junior in 2009, Jones appeared in all 14 games, ranking third in the conference in punting with 39.3 yards-per-punt average.
 He landed eight punts inside the 20-yard line, forced 21 fair catches on 54 attempts and had a season-long punt of 55 yards against the University of North Carolina at Pembroke.

-As a senior, Jones was second in the league with a 42.1-yard average, had a long punt of 73 yards (school record) against Winona State University, landed 15 punts inside the 20-yard-line and had nine punts of at least 50 yards.
+As a senior in 2010, Jones was second in the league with a 42.1-yard average, had a long punt of 73 yards (school record) against Winona State University, landed 15 punts inside the 20-yard-line and had nine punts of at least 50 yards.
 For his career, Jones averaged 40.3 yards per punt, landed 46 punts inside the 20-yard-line and made 20 punts of at least 50 yards.